Imran4424/Software-Architecture/SolidPrinciples.md

 #### Methods to identify the violations of Interface Segregation Principle(ISP)
 - Interfaces with high number of methods (Protocols in Swift)
-- Interfaces with low cohesion
+- Interfaces with low cohesion (does not follow single responsibility principle)
 - Empty method implementations
+-

 # Dependency Inversion Principle